Elise39u/InteractiveLessons/.github/ISSUE_TEMPLATE/issues-report.md

 ---
-name: Issues report
+name: ' Issues report'
-about: To be clear a bug can be anything inside the code or application.
-Issues can also be extern or requests for example
+about: ' To be clear a bug can be anything inside the code or application.
+Issues can also be extern or requests for example'
-title: "*Placeholder* Request for adding a clear ux for the older teachers "
+title: ' Example: Request for adding a clear ux for the older teachers '
 labels: ''
 assignees: ''